 Faculty and Staff - NPS Design Thinking Community

-Dr. Nancy Roberts, Graduate School of Operational and Information Sciences, (GSOIS), Department of Defense Analysis
+Dr. Nancy Roberts, Department of Defense Analysis Emeritus Professor

-With her colleagues at NPS, Dr. Roberts currently is building an interdisciplinary program in Design Thinking that focuses on innovative problem solving in the military.
-Her teaching assignments include courses on Coping with Wicked Problems, Network Design, and Design Thinking.
+With her colleagues at NPS, Dr. Roberts built an interdisciplinary program in Design Thinking that focuses on innovative problem solving in the military through courses on Coping with Wicked Problems, Network Design, and Design Thinking.
 Dr. Roberts developed and designed new courses and launched a research program that employs analytic methodologies such as relational, geospatial, and temporal analyses to counter terror, insurgency, arms, and drug networks.
 She currently is working on two books: Tackling Wicked Problems by Design and Network Design.
 Read more about Dr. Roberts here.

 Anita is a design researcher with extensive experience in human-centered design.
 She works in the public and private sectors helping to integrate design research into the development of new processes, policies, and technologies.
 Anita received her Master degree from the University of Washington in Human-Centered Design and Engineering in 1997.
 Read more here.